Mogli12/GearboxAddon/README.md

 # GearboxAddOn for Farming Simulator 2017

+## Taking a Break
+I have noticed that I do not play Farming Simulator anymore.
+I just check from time to time if the gearbox addon is working the way I wanted it to be.
+But overall I am a little bit tired and I will pause this project for now.

 ## Current Status
 I managed to switch the gearbox via buyable configuration.
 Please be careful with this version.
 It might be that the bought transmission is lost when opening a savegame.
 This is work in progress.